liampshaw/mobile-gene-regions/tutorial/Tutorial.md

 **A note on searching for gene variants:** unfortunately the naming schemes for AMR genes can make this kind of Boolean search difficult.
 Taking *mcr-1* as an example, its variants are named as *mcr-1.1*, *mcr-1.2* etc. These are all almost identical with only a few SNPs separating them.
 You might want to include in a search using `element_symbol:mcr-1.*`.
 However, some hits will be to sequences that do not match a named variant, so will just be stored as *mcr-1*, which will not be matched by this search.
 But `element_symbol:mcr-1*` is not what you want either, because this would also return *mcr-10* - which is non-homologous to *mcr-1* (50.9% protein similarity).
 In conclusion, the right search to return all *mcr-1* variants but exclude other *mcr* genes is: `element_symbol:mcr-1.* OR element_symbol:mcr-1` (8987 hits as of 25 May 2023).

-Currently (25 May 2023) there is only an option to download whole contigs for up to 1,000 hits.
+As of 25 May 2023 there was only an option to download whole contigs for up to 1,000 hits.
 For *mcr-1.1* there are 8403 hits, so we cannot download all contigs from this interface.

 Options for download are: